Increasing the sustainable value and facilitating the decision-making process of mining projects since 2010

 Therefore, software solutions designed to implement DBS algorithms will require significant expertise and experience to adress these challenges and to provide viable alternatives to traditional methods.
 Consequently, selecting a robust and customized software package is crucial when adopting DBS-based technologies.

-Given its relatively recent development, DBS-based solutions may be viewed as a uniform approach to open-pit mine scheduling.
-However, not all DBS-based software have the same features or will deliver the same results, just as software packages using traditional methods can vary in effectiveness as well.
-The quality and effectiveness of DBS implementations can differ significantly depending on the software package used.
+DBS-based solutions, though relatively new, may be seen as a uniform approach to open-pit mine scheduling.
+However, not all DBS-based softwares provide the same features or delivers the same results—just as softwares using traditional methods can vary in effectiveness.

 Windows 64-Bit (x86_64) - 121 MB